Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🗃️ Compatible with [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher) (using CreamAPI v4.5).
 - 🔄 Game patches proof! if it stops working, just run the tool again.
-- 🔕 Update needed only for new DLC or new CreamAPI release.
+- 🔕 Update needed only when a new DLC is released.
 - 🐧 Linux/OSX users please stick to [Manual Install/Uninstall instructions](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#---manual-installation).

 ---